-Once all applications have been discussed and the panel has agreed on grading for each application, the panel should carry out a preliminary ranking of the applications based on the overall grades.
-The group chair should identify a cut-off point on the list, where the applications below have received such low grading that it is not reasonable to assume that the application will be awarded funding.
+At the first meeting, the most important task of the review panel is to identify the applications that are assessed as unlikely to receive funding, hence not be taken forward to the next review stage for further review.
+Once all applications have been discussed and the panel has agreed on an overall grade for each application, the panel shall carry out a preliminary priority of the applications based on the overall grades.
+The chair shall identify a cut-off point on the list, where the applications below have received such low grading that it is not reasonable to assume that the application will be awarded funding.